 We also defined the “positive” operations addition, multiplication, and exponentiation, as well as their respective inverses subtraction, division, roots, and logarithms.
 As we first learned in the previous post of this series, some of these operations happen to have certain properties.
 Namely, the commutative, associative, and identity element properties of single operations, as well as the distributive property of multiplication over addition and a few special exponential and logarithmic properties.
 In this post, I showed you the intuition for why these properties hold in the world of natural numbers.

 As always, feel free to ask any questions or leave feedback in the comment section below.
-I’ll see you in the next post about integers where we’ll extend our notion of numbers into a more general set.
+I’ll see you in the next post on negative numbers and integers where we’ll extend our notion of numbers into a more general set.